akshay3989/Chat-app-using-MERN-STACK/README.md

-# Talk-A-Tive
+# Chat-app

-Talk-a-tive is a Full Stack Chatting App.
+Chat-app is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
 ## Tech Stack